UniTime/unitime-doc/event-statuses.md

 * **Room Note**
 	* Event room note that is the default message for rooms of this type and this department when a new event (or meeting) is being created

+* **Event Email**
+	* When filled in, this email is automatically CC'ed on all the event approval emails related to this room or department + room type

 * **Break Time**
 	* Time for which the room needs to be blocked after the official end of an event for this type of room and this department (similar to a break time after a class)

 Clicking on the table header provides a menu for sorting and for indicating which columns should be visible in the table.
-It is also possible to collapse or expand all departments/types by clicking on the lightbulb sign in the upper left hand side corner of the table, then on Collapse All or on Expand All.
+It is also possible to collapse or expand all departments/types by clicking on the lightbulb sign in the upper left-hand side corner of the table, then on Collapse All or on Expand All.

-Click on any line to get to the [Edit Event Status](edit-event-status) screen for the corresponding combination of a department and room type or room.

 If a room has no event status, room note, or break time defined, the fields default to the values that are set on the room type & department pair based on the type and event department of the room.